cakephp/docs/en/appendices/2-8-migration-guide.rst

 - Magic finders now support custom finder types.
 For example if your model implements a ``find('published')`` finder, you can now use ``findPublishedBy`` and ``findPublishedByAuthorId`` functions through the magic method interface.
+- Find conditions can now use ``NOT IN`` operator in conditions.
+This allows find expressions to be more forwards compatible with 3.x.

 Validation
 ==========